shahroudy/NTURGB-D/README.md

 "NTU RGB+D 120" is the extended version of the "NTU RGB+D" dataset.
 It is introduced in our TPAMI 2019 paper [[PDF]](https://arxiv.org/pdf/1905.04757.pdf).

+For any possible query regarding the datasets, please contact the first authors of the papers.

 ### How to download the datasets

 Please click [here](http://rose1.ntu.edu.sg/Datasets/actionRecognition.asp) for more information about accessing the "NTU RGB+D" and "NTU RGB+D 120" datasets.